vincpapa/Flex-MORe/README.md

 # Flex-MORe: A Flexible Multi-Objective Recommendation Framework
-This repository contains the source codes and datasets of the paper _Flex-MORe: A Flexible Multi-Objective Recommendation Framework_ submitted at SIGIR 2025.
+This repository contains the source codes and datasets of the paper _Flex-MORe: A Flexible Multi-Objective Recommendation Framework_.

 ### Requirements
 We implemented and tested the models in Python `3.8.10`, with `PyTorch==2.0.1` and CUDA `11.7`.
 The `NGCF` model require `PyTorch Geometric`.
 Then, the requirements listed in the `requirements.txt` file refer to these versions.
 You may create the virtual environment with the requirements file as follows: